 (A depiction of the many surveys undertaken on the Priddis Trail between 1899 and 1916, showing the changes made over the years.
 Source: Plans 1119i, 6411i, 3485az, RD583-CLSR-AB, 876-CLSR-AB, 876A-CLSR-AB )

 In 1902 and 1904, surveyor A. C. Talbot recorded two road diversions near the southern boundary of the Tsuut’ina reserve.
 The newly altered route pushed the road away from Fish Creek and was slightly less direct, requiring additional land to accommodate the changes.21 22

-The final recognized route of the road contained 76.48 acres of land, a figure which changed (often increasing) several times over the life of the road.29 Though significant, this figure pales in comparison to the 1058 acres of the Southwest Calgary Ring Road corridor through Tsuut’ina Nation lands.
+The final Governmentally-recognized route of the road contained 76.48 acres of land, a figure which changed (often increasing) several times over the life of the road.29 Though significant, this figure pales in comparison to the 1058 acres of the Southwest Calgary Ring Road corridor through Tsuut’ina Nation lands.

 THE ROAD IN (AND OUT OF) SERVICE

 With the road and bridge opened and the route surveyed, the Priddis Trail was officially a Territorial and Provincial public highway.
-The trail continued to provide much needed access to the Priddis, Millarville, and Turner Valley areas of the Province, though despite the effort in bringing the road to life, it’s utility was not to last.
+The trail continued to provide much needed access to the Priddis, Millarville, and Turner Valley areas of the Province, but despite the effort in bringing the road to life, its utility was not to last.
 Like a great many things in southern Alberta, the Priddis Trail would see dramatic changes with the discovery of oil in the areas served by this road.